AmirKeshavarz/spring-simple-shopping/README.md

 # Simple-Shopping RESTfull sample project with Spring-Boot

-This repository contains source code example of simple-shopping services.
+This repository contains source code example of simple-shopping services

 ## About Project Behaviour
 * At application startup - Hibernate do DDL related jobs for building database schema